project-codeflare/codeflare/README.md

 <!-- >> **⚠ UPDATE**
 > CodeFlare is evolving!
 Check our [updates](https://github.com/project-codeflare/codeflare#pipeline-execution-and-scaling) for CodeFlare Pipelines and related contributions to Ray Workflows under Ray project. -->

-# Simplified and efficient scaling of AI/ML on the Hybrid Cloud
+# Simplified and efficient scaling of distributed AI

-CodeFlare provides a simple, user-friendly abstraction for developing, scaling, and managing resources for distributed AI/ML on the Hybrid Cloud platform with OpenShift Container Platform.
+CodeFlare provides a simple, user-friendly abstraction for developing, scaling, and managing resources for distributed AI on the Hybrid Cloud platform with OpenShift Container Platform.

 ---